ansible-collections/cloud-content-handbook/scrum_ceremonies.md

 **3. Backlog Prioritization**

 - **What**: Backlog prioritization is the process of determining the order in which product backlog items should be worked on, ensuring the team focuses on the most valuable and urgent tasks first.
 The prioritization process involves ranking user stories or tasks based on business value, urgency, or other relevant factors.
-- **When**: The team 3-in-the-box holds a weekly prioritization meeting, inviting feature leads as needed.
-The 3-in-the-box may adjust priorities in between these meetings as new information, stakeholder feedback, or business needs emerge.
+- **When**: The Delivery Team’s 3-in-the-box holds a weekly prioritization meeting, inviting feature leads as needed.
+This team may adjust priorities in between these meetings as new information, stakeholder feedback, or business needs emerge.
 - **How**:
-    - The ‘3-in-the-box’ typically drives the prioritization process, working closely with stakeholders, customers, and the team.
+    - The  Delivery Team’s 3-in-the-box typically drives the prioritization process, working closely with stakeholders, customers, and the team.
     - The team leader and feature leads provide input on feasibility, effort, and technical dependencies, helping the PM make well-informed prioritization decisions.

 ---